 Permanent zoning within New Territory and Greatwood will be applied in the following phases:

-The proposed permanent zoning will replace the interim zoning designation placed on all property at time of annexation with permanent commercial zoning districts (B-O, B-1, & B-2) for areas that are commercially developed in New Territory.
+The proposed permanent zoning will replace the interim (R-1-I) zoning designation placed on all property at the time of annexation with permanent residential zoning districts (R-1Z) for areas platted and developed zero-lot line residential (patio homes).